Pope Francis Passes Away at 88 After Suffering a Stroke

-Farrell, who temporarily takes over the daily work of leading the Vatican State, adds that the Pope lived "according to the Gospel with faith, courage, and all-encompassing love" especially towards the poorest and most vulnerable.
+Farrell, who temporarily takes over the daily work of leading the Vatican State, said that the Pope lived "according to the Gospel with faith, courage, and all-encompassing love" especially towards the poorest and most vulnerable.

 Tears in their eyes